 Insider tip: Team sports tend to recruit earlier than individual sports.
 Team sports in heavy hitting conferences, like PAC 12 and SEC, especially move quicker in their recruiting timelines.

 Many families decide to delay the start of their athlete’s recruiting because they think that recruiting starts with contacting college coaches.
 And, they argue, their athlete just isn’t ready to take that step.
-However, here’s so much more that athletes need to do before they begin reaching out to coaches.
+However, there’s so much more that athletes need to do before they begin reaching out to coaches.
 We’ve outlined the research and groundwork that families need to establish at the beginning of the recruiting process to ensure they are set up for success.
-It’s never too early to start educating yourself about the recruiting process and learning how to get recruited.
+If you’re unsure whether or not it’s too early to start the recruiting process, check out our guide to why your student-athlete should start the recruiting process and reasons why they just might want to wait by grad year.

 Understand the recruiting funnel